 There are several similarities between wills and living trusts, but there are also many differences.
-A lot of these differences arise from the fundamental differences that exist between wills and living trusts.
 These differences can, depending on your situation, create certain advantages of avoiding probate as opposed to using the probate administration process to distribute your assets.
 A knowledgeable estate planning attorney can help you decide which method makes the most sense for you.

 Many newspapers, especially smaller ones, may host a regular question-and-answer column with a local professional.
 In the online version of one Midwestern newspaper, the professional hosting the Q&A was a local estate planning attorney.
 Recently, he posted an answer to a questioner who wanted to know why a will must be recorded or filed with the court, but a living trust does not.